RevTpark/smart_home_solutions/README.md

 - **Email and Whatsapp Notifications**: When motion is detected for the first time, the project sends an email and WhatsApp message to the user, greeting them and giving them the temperature and humidity readings of the room.

+- **Mobile App**: The project now has its own mobile app that allows users to see the current temperature and humidity and control the lights via the app.

 ## Hardware
 - Arduino UNO
+- NodeMCU with ESP8266 Wifi Module
 - Relay SPDT
 - Temperature Sensor(DHT)
 - Ultrasonic Sensor